shubhamtaywade82/DatabaseDevDocs/docs/01-database-fundamentals.md

 The choice of database type depends on factors such as the nature of the data, performance requirements, scalability needs, and the specific use case or application domain.

 ## Data Models

 - **Hierarchical data model**
-  - Data is organized in a tree-like structure, with a single root node and child nodes representing subordinate data.
+  The hierarchical data model organizes data in a tree-like structure, with a single root node representing the top-level entity, and child nodes representing subordinate entities.
+This model is based on the parent-child relationship, where each child node can have only one parent node, but a parent node can have multiple child nodes.

-  - Useful for representing data with a strict parent-child relationship, but lacks flexibility and can be challenging to modify.
+  In the hierarchical model, data is organized into a series of records, and each record can have one or more fields.
+The records are linked together through links or pointers, forming a hierarchical structure.
+Data retrieval and manipulation are performed by navigating through the tree structure, following the appropriate links.

+  While the hierarchical model was widely used in early database systems, it has several limitations, such as limited flexibility in representing complex relationships and difficulties in modifying the structure as data requirements change.

 - **Network data model**
-  - Data is organized in a graph-like structure, with records connected to multiple parent and child records.
-  - Provides more flexibility than the hierarchical model but can be complex to manage.
+  The network data model is an extension of the hierarchical model, allowing more complex relationships between entities.
+In this model, data is organized into sets of records, and each record can be associated with multiple parent or child records, forming a graph-like structure.

+  The network model introduces the concept of "set" or "owner-member" relationships, where a record can be an owner of one or more member records, and a member record can belong to multiple owner records.
+This allows for more flexible and efficient representation of complex relationships between entities.

+  However, the network model can be more complex to design and manage compared to other models, and it requires specialized tools and techniques for data manipulation and navigation.

 - **Relational data model**
-  - Data is organized into tables (relations) with rows (tuples) and columns (attributes).
-  - Tables are linked through shared key values, enabling efficient data storage and retrieval.
-  - The most widely used data model for modern database systems.
+  The relational data model is the most widely used and widely adopted data model in modern database systems.
+It organizes data into tables (relations), where each table consists of rows (tuples) and columns (attributes).

+  In the relational model, data is represented as a collection of relations, and each relation is defined by a set of attributes.
+The relationships between tables are established through the use of primary keys and foreign keys, allowing data to be stored and retrieved efficiently.

+  The relational model is based on the principles of relational algebra and uses Structured Query Language (SQL) for data manipulation and querying.
+It provides a simple and intuitive way to represent and manage data, while also ensuring data integrity and consistency through the use of normalization techniques.

 - **Object-oriented data model**
-  - Data is represented as objects, with attributes and methods, following the principles of object-oriented programming.
-  - Useful for applications that require complex data structures and relationships.
+  The object-oriented data model is based on the concepts of object-oriented programming (OOP), where data is represented as objects with attributes and methods.
+This model is particularly useful for applications that require complex data structures and relationships.

+  In the object-oriented model, data is organized into objects that encapsulate both data (attributes) and behavior (methods).
+Objects can inherit properties and methods from other objects, forming a hierarchy of classes and subclasses.
+Relationships between objects are established through associations, such as one-to-one, one-to-many, or many-to-many relationships.

+  Object-oriented databases (OODBs) are designed to store and manage objects directly, without the need for mapping between object-oriented programming languages and traditional relational databases.

 - **NoSQL data models**
+  NoSQL (Not only SQL) databases employ various data models that are different from the traditional relational model.
+These data models are designed to handle large volumes of unstructured or semi-structured data, provide better scalability and performance, and accommodate changing data requirements more easily.

-  - Key-value: Data is stored as key-value pairs, suitable for simple data structures and fast retrieval.
+  - **Key-value data model**: In this model, data is stored as key-value pairs, where the key is used to retrieve the corresponding value.
+Key-value stores are highly partitionable and provide excellent performance for simple read and write operations.
+Examples include Redis and Memcached.

-  - Document: Data is stored in semi-structured, flexible documents, suitable for storing complex, hierarchical data.
-  - Column-family: Data is stored in column families, providing efficient storage and retrieval for large datasets with high write throughput.
+  - **Document data model**: Document databases store data in semi-structured documents, typically in a format like JSON or XML.
+Documents can have nested structures, allowing for flexible and schema-less data storage.
+Examples include MongoDB and Couchbase.

+  - **Column-family data model**: Also known as the wide-column store model, this model stores data in column families, which are collections of columns that are logically related.
+It is particularly well-suited for storing and querying large amounts of data with high write throughput.
+Examples include Cassandra and HBase.

-  - Graph: Data is represented as nodes (entities) and edges (relationships), suitable for complex, interconnected data structures.
+  - **Graph data model**: Graph databases represent data as nodes (entities) and edges (relationships between entities), making them well-suited for handling highly interconnected data and complex relationships.
+Examples include Neo4j and ArangoDB.

+Each data model has its strengths and weaknesses, and the choice of model depends on the specific requirements of the application, such as the nature of the data, scalability needs, performance considerations, and the types of queries and operations that need to be performed.

 ## Relational Database Concepts
 - **Tables, rows, and columns**